Lundqvist makes 29 saves, Rangers defeat Senators 4-2

 Kreider has notched nine goals and five assists as the Rangers built a 10-3-1 record since Oct.
 30.

 The Senators knotted the game 1-1 when Stone was able to find a loose puck in front of Lundqvist at 13:03 of the opening frame.
-The Rangers challenged for goaltender interference but the call was not overturned and New York forfeited their timeout.
-Tkachuck and Colin White assisted on the play.
+The Rangers challenged for goaltender interference but the call was not overturned and New York forfeited its timeout.
+Tkachuk and Colin White assisted on the play.

 Stone hammered a one-timer at 17:17 of the third period to pull Ottawa within one.
-Tkachuck and Matt Duchene assisted on the play.
+Tkachuk and Matt Duchene assisted on the play.

 Staal gave the Rangers a 1-0 lead at 10:55 of the first period, converting a one-timer in the slot.
 Mika Zibanejad forced a turnover in the offensive zone after the Rangers had extended pressure, and found Staal alone in the high slot.
 Staal snapped a streak of 94 games without a goal that dated to October 2017.
 Jesper Fast also assisted on the play.